Your cart is empty

 AIRBAG SYSTEM /

-The Alpride E2 System weighs in at 1140 grams, about 2.5 lbs (140 grams lighter than the E1), and is being hailed as the lightest electrical airbag system on the market.
-The smaller E2 system only occupies 1.19 liters of space and produces an airbag 12 liters larger than the previous model (162 liters).
+The Alpride E2 System weighs in at 1140 grams, about 2.5 lbs and 140 grams lighter than the E1, and is being hailed as the lightest electrical airbag system on the market.
+The smaller E2 system only occupies 1.19 liters of space and produces an airbag 12 liters larger than the previous model.
 It is 40% smaller and 25% lighter than the Alpride E1 System.

 The Alpride E2 System utilizes a supercapacitor to store energy and power a radial compressor on deployment.
-Both the E1 and E2 systems use the same compressor design as that used in the latest generation car turbochargers providing high pressure and fast inflation (3-4 seconds).
+Both the E1 and E2 systems use the same compressor design as that used in the latest generation car turbochargers, providing high pressure and fast inflation in 3-4 seconds.
 Neither system is sensitive to lower temperatures and provides the same performance in temperatures -22ºF to 104ºF (-30ºC to +40ºC).

-The E2 electric airbag system is charged with a new USB-C type port in 20 minutes via any USB-compatible energy source (wall outlets, power banks, even solar), and the charging cable (USB-A to USB-C) is included.
-Better yet, when off-the-grid, the E2 can be charged in 40 minutes with two AA batteries.
+The E2 electric airbag system is charged with a new USB-C type port in 20 minutes via any USB-compatible energy source, and the charging cable is included.
+When off the grid, the E2 can be charged in 40 minutes with two AA batteries.
 If installed, the supercapacitors will automatically begin to recharge off of these two batteries immediately after inflation is complete.
-This is great for us klutzes out there who constantly trigger our packs on accident.
 With Alkaline AA batteries you can expect to get 1 recharge and with Lithium AA batteries you can expect 3 recharges.
-A USB type A power brick does not come included with this pack, fortunately, they are very common for charging cell phones and other personal electronics.
-You can generally get multiple pulls out of a fully charged supercapacitor (2 or 3) – always check your charge after deployment.
+You can generally get multiple pulls out of a fully charged supercapacitor, but always check your charge after deployment.

 The new Alpride E2 system also features a new LCD screen to show the charge indicator of the supercapacitor and AA battery level.
-Specifically, the LCD screen shows: (1) the supercapacitor charge level, (2) the AA battery power level, (3) If the pressure relief valve is triggered, (4) the status of the self-test process, (5) whether the USB-C cable is connected and powered.
-Three colored lights (green, orange, and red) indicate the system status and whether the bag is operational and charged.
-The system also runs an auto-test process on startup to ensure that all of the electronic components are functioning and that the airbag is charged.
+Specifically, the LCD screen shows the supercapacitor charge level, AA battery power level, pressure relief valve status, self-test process status, and whether the USB-C cable is connected and powered.
+Three colored lights indicate the system status and whether the bag is operational and charged.

 Something not mentioned in the product description is the new marking arrows on the airbag balloon that help guide rescuers to the head and face of the avalanche victim.
 The new balloon markings indicate the side of the airbag exposed, front or back, and point to the victim’s head.

-Note: Before the first use, the system will not respond to activation (on/off) or input from AA batteries; the system must be charged with the USB-C port before powering on for the first time.
-After prolonged storage without batteries (during the off-season), the system will take longer to charge than after inflation.
-Also, you might notice that these items are tagged incorrectly and still state that the airbag system is the Alpride E1, this is incorrect and you can verify the pack does hold the E2 system by looking at the size and branding on the capacitor.
+Note: Before the first use, the system will not respond to activation or input from AA batteries; the system must be charged with the USB-C port before powering on for the first time.
+After prolonged storage without batteries during the off-season, the system will take longer to charge than after inflation.

 TRAVEL /